 If you had a local anaesthetic injection your eye will be closed and will feel numb for a few hours after the operation.
 You may also have some double vision – if this happens, replace the eyeshield until it passes.
 The eye surface may be bruised after the surgery.
 Do not be concerned.
 The bruising is on the surface of the eye, not inside it, and will do no harm.
 Expect it to disappear after one or two weeks.
 After a local anaesthetic injection there is occasionally also mild bruising of the eyelids which will disappear after the same time.
 Bruising is more common if you take aspirin or anticoagulants such as Warfarin.

-Your vision will be quite blurred for about a day.
+Your vision will be quite blurred for a day or two.
 Although recovery after cataract surgery is very quick, please allow a week or so for your sight to sharpen fully.
 Also remember that you may need glasses to enjoy the best possible sight.
 This is discussed in ‘Will you need glasses after cataract surgery?’.

 How your eye will feel